dbeckwith/cs4732-proj0/README.md

 pip install path/to/wheel1 path/to/wheel2 ...
 ```

+You may want to do this in a [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) if you don't have administrative privilages.

 ## Usage

 From the project root, run the python module with the help option to see its usage: